Variational relations of topological pressure for nonautonomous dynamical systems: Introduction

 \end{theorem}

 This paper is organized as follows.
-The second section presents some preliminaries regarding topological pressures on subsets for NDS.
-In the third section, we discuss mainly the relationship among the classical topological pressure, Pesin topological pressure, packing topological pressure, lower and upper topological pressures.
-Moreover, we establish a pressure distribution principle for the Pesin topological pressure (\Cref{distribution}).
-Section 4 is devoted to the discussion of measure-theoretic pressures and the corresponding Pesin, packing pressure, lower and upper capacity pressures associated with a given Borel probability measure.
-A Billingsley type theorem for packing topological pressure (\Cref{Billingsley}) and a variational principle for the packing topological pressure (\Cref{main}) are proven.
-In the final section, we examine the applicability of our findings to the nonautonomous measure-preserving systems, where the sequence of transformations preserve the same Borel probability measure.
-We further derive an upper bound for the packing topological pressure on the set of generic points.
+The second section introduces preliminaries on topological pressures on subsets in nonautonomous dynamical systems (NDS).
+It also discusses measure-theoretic pressures and the associated Pesin, packing pressure, as well as the lower and upper capacity pressures associated with a given Borel probability measure.
+The third section provides a comprehensive analysis of the relationship among classical topological pressure, Pesin topological pressure, packing topological pressure, lower and upper topological pressures, and their corresponding measure-theoretic pressures.
+The fourth section constitutes the primary body of this manuscript, focusing on a Billingsley type theorem for Pesin (packing) topological pressure and a variational principle for packing topological pressure.
+The final section explores the applicability of these results to nonautonomous measure-preserving systems wherein the sequence of transformations preserves the same Borel probability measure.
+Additionally, an upper bound for the packing topological pressure on the set of generic points is derived.